The Looking Glass War: Plot

 Posing as academics, the Department sets up in a house close to the border, furnished by the NAAFI.
 Leiser is taken on a driving tour where he is shown his entry point into East Germany, and then returned to the house to eat a final meal before crossing.
 It is at this point Leiser is informed he cannot take a firearm across the border with him, causing him to panic.
-During the inner-German border crossing, Leiser again panics and kills a young East German guard, which is published in East German media.
+During the border crossing, Leiser again panics and kills a young East German guard, which is publicised in East German media.
 Now panicking, Leiser steals a motorcycle and meets a young German girl in a nearby town.
 In exchange for information and use of her flat to transmit, Leiser agrees to give her sexual companionship.

-During his first transmission, Leiser again falls under the strain of the operation and forgets to change frequency regularly whilst transmitting.
-As a result he spends 6 minutes on the same frequency slowly transmitting, instead of the maximum of two-and-a-half.
+During his first transmission, Leiser again falls under the strain of the operation and forgets to change frequencies regularly while transmitting.
+As a result he spends six minutes on the same frequency slowly transmitting, instead of the maximum of two-and-a-half.
 This alerts the East Germans, who triangulate his position and converge on his hotel.
 News reaches Smiley and Control of the situation, and the conversation strongly implies Leiser's failure may have been engineered by Control.

 The police discover Leiser in the girl's flat.
 Now fully aware of the Department's plan, Smiley is sent by the Ministry to bring the Department's men stationed in West Germany back to London and terminate the operation.

 The following ending does not appear in the original novel:

-Smiley explains that Leiser's total ineptitude, combined with his old equipment, will make it easier for him to say he is not a spy.
-Leclerc and Haldane are tempted further by an extension of the Department's research section at the Circus with more funding, whilst only Avery weeps bitterly about the mission's failure.
+Smiley explains that Leiser's ineptitude, combined with his old equipment, will make it easier for him to say he is not a spy.
+Leclerc and Haldane are tempted further by an extension of the Department's research section at the Circus with more funding, while only Avery weeps bitterly about the mission's failure.
 Having successfully escaped the hotel, Leiser takes refuge with the girl he met.
 The police encircle him and storm the apartment, the last time that Leiser is seen.